chapel-lang/chapel/doc/rst/platforms/macosx.rst

 There are two main approaches for using Chapel on Mac OS X:

 1) Install via Homebrew_.
-For existing Homebrew users, this is the quickest way to get up and running, but it results in a copy of Chapel that only supports shared-memory (single-locale) executions.
+For Homebrew users, this is the quickest way to get up and running, but it results in a copy of Chapel that only supports shared-memory (single-locale) executions.